stefanspringer1/SwiftXML/README.md

 ### Document membership in constructed elements

 Elements that are part of a document (`XDocument`) are registered in the document.
-The reason is that this allows fast access to elements and attributes of a certain name via `elements(_:)` and the exact functioning of rules (see the section below on rules).
+The reason is that this allows fast access to elements respectively attributes of a certain name via `elements(_:)` respectively `attributes(_:)`, and the rules (see the section about rules) use these registers (note that for efficiency reasons, the attribute names to be used in such a way have to be configured when a document is created).

 In the moment of constructing a new element with its content defined in `{...}` brackets during construction, the element is not part any document.
 The nodes inserted to it leave the document tree, but they are not (!) unregistered from the document.
 I.e. the iteration `elements(_:)` will still find them, and according rules will apply to them.
 The reason for this behaviour is the common case of the new element getting inserted into the same document.
 If the content of the new element would first get unregistered from the document and then get reinserted into the same document again, they would then count as new elements, and the mentioned iterations might iterate over them again.